 You’ll get the best of both worlds in Westmeath.
-Straddling the border of Ireland’s Ancient East and Ireland’s Hidden Heartlands, you'll find plenty of fables and folklore, but also buckets of outdoor fun to keep the family occupied.
+Located in Ireland’s Hidden Heartlands, you’ll find plenty of fables and folklore, but also buckets of outdoor fun to keep the family occupied.

 There are many reasons why Westmeath makes a great destination, but its lakes make it truly special.
 Some, such as Lough Ennell and Lough Owel, are popular spots for water sports and angling.
 Others like Lough Derravaragh are integral to Irish mythology.
 It was here, legend has it, that the Children of Lir were turned into swans by their jealous stepmother, and condemned to 900 years of wandering.

 Close by this legendary lake, you’ll find Tullynally Castle and Gardens, home to the Pakenham family for over 350 years.
 From pre-booked guided tours of this Georgian styled manor to leisurely trails through its beautifully restored 18th century gardens, this ornate estate is filled with treasures and secrets.

 Athlone is the Shannon River’s gateway town, a cosmopolitan crossroads where you just as easily rent a cruiser, or stay put and explore its medieval castle and artsy Left Bank.

 Athlone Castle is a 12th century stronghold and tourist attraction, originally built for King John of England by Bishop John de Gray of Norwich.
 It was erected to defend the crossing point of the River Shannon and everything from raging battles to ancient artefacts are on display as you wander through 5,000 years of the area’s history

 The town is a compact maze of old streets, shopping centres and restaurants such as The Left Bank Bistro and Thyme Restaurant.
 And if you’re looking for a local drink to wash down your meal, Kilbeggan Whiskey is sure to hit the spot.